 PULL TOGETHER NOW is a Multi-Region Cooperation Circle within URI

 ─ The United Religions Initiative ─ the world’s largest grassroots interfaith network dedicated to peace, justice, and the collective well-being of all people and our mother, Earth.
-PTN joins 1247 other cooperation circles across 113 countries that are bridging religious and cultural differences and working together for the healthy, equitable world we know is possible and want to hand-off to our children and future generations of all Life.
+PTN joins 1247 other cooperation circles across 113 countries that are bridging religious and cultural differences and working together for the healthy, equitable world we know is possible and want to hand off to our children and future generations of all Life.

 “Dene Ch’anie, which translates as The Path We Walk, a circular mode.
 Embedded within Dene Ch’anie is a Code of Conduct, according to Natural Laws.
 When we act outside of these Natural Laws, we upset the balance between body, spirit, heart and mind, leading to negative consequences.
 We need to reconnect with Mother Earth to rediscover the Natural Laws, as individuals, families and communities.”